Departmental and Cross-listed Courses (subject to change)

 PSYC 30401.
 Psycholinguistics: Language Processing.
 (LING 30401).
 This is an advanced introduction to the field of psycholinguistics.
 We will do an in-depth overview of both the empirical findings and the methodologies used on various topics in language comprehension/production, including areas of speech perception, lexical processing, syntactic parsing, and semantic/pragmatic processing.
 Models at both the computational and the mechanistic levels will also be examined.
 M. Xiang, Autumn.

 PSYC 30510.
 (MACS 30500).
 Computing for the Social Sciences.
 This is an applied course for social scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
 The focus of the course is on generating reproducible research through the use of programming languages and version control software.
 Major emphasis is placed on a pragmatic understanding of core principles of programming and packaged implementations of methods.
 Students will leave the course with basic computational skills implemented through many computational methods and approaches to social science; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.
-B. Soltoff, Autumn.
+B. Soltoff, Autumn, Winter.

 PSYC 30550 (CHDV 30550).
 From Data to Manuscript in R. This course tackles the basic skills needed to build an integrated research report with the R programming language.
 We will cover every step from data to manuscript including: Using R's libraries to clean up and re-format messy datasets, preparing data sets for analysis, running statistical tools, generating clear and attractive figures and tables, and knitting those bits of code together with your manuscript writing.
 The result will be a reproducible, open-science friendly report that you can easily update after finishing data collection or receiving comments from readers.
 Never copy-paste your way through a table again!
 The R universe is large, so this course will focus specifically on: The core R libraries, the tidyverse library, and R Markdown.
 Students will also learn about the use of GitHub for version control.
 M. Casillas, Winter.